 EFPA' seven priorities

-The seven priorities, expanded upon below, are offered as concrete ways to ensure sustained and meaningful EU-level action.
-Ideally these priorities would become workstreams of a coherent strategy, which could be launched and effectively bound together in the form of an EU Year for Mental Health.
+The seven priorities, elaborated upon below, are presented as tangible measures to guarantee continuous and significant EU-level action.
+Ideally, these priorities would evolve into workstreams forming part of a cohesive strategy, ready for launch and effectively bound together through the implementation of an EU Year for Mental Health.

 1—Commitment to mental health in all policies